piotrmp/fakestyle/README.md

 ## BiLSTMAvg
 The folder [BiLSTMAvg](BiLSTMAvg) contains source code of the document-averaged BiLSTM neural network.
 The following files are included:
-* `model.py` with the BiLSTMAvg model implemented in Keras,
+* `model.py` with the BiLSTMAvg model implemented in TensorFlow/Keras,
 * `functions.py` with utility functions,
 * `run.py` showing how to use the above to replicate the cross-validation evaluation as shown in the article.